-Weedon Architects were instructed by the charity to prepare a design for a building to house the Museum’s reserve collection and to provide workshop and office support to the Museum.
+Weedon Architects were instructed by the charity to prepare a design for a building to house the Museum’s reserve car collection.

-The project received Heritage Lottery Funding to build an accessible and sustainable home for its internationally significant reserve car collection enabling the public to learn more about the history of the motor industry in the West Midlands and beyond.
+The project received Heritage Lottery Funding to build an accessible and sustainable home for its internationally significant reserve car collection and to provide workshop and office support to the Museum.

-More than 40% of the car collection was not publicly accessible and the project has now increased access to the collection for the large numbers of people who currently visit the museum.
+More than 40% of the car collection was not previously publicly accessible and the project has now increased access to the collection for the large numbers of people who currently visit the museum enabling the public to learn more about the history of the motor industry in the West Midlands and beyond.

 The new Collections Centre is an amazing educational resource and will provide many new opportunities for young people to become much more involved with the collections.
 New learning packages will capitalise on dramatically improved access to rare and significant vehicles that tell the story of motor car design and development.
 There will also be great opportunities to involve young visitors on a more informal basis with the venue providing a dramatic backdrop for school holiday activities.